SAMBHAV001-tech/MineGuard/README.md

 ## 🌐 Deployment

 Backend is deployed on Render.
-Frontend can be deployed on Netlify, Vercel, or any static host.
+Frontend is deployed on Vercel.

 ## 🤝 Contributors